Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Conclusions

 \section{Conclusions}

-In the information retrieval based KGQA, this paper focuses on a subgraph ranking task with the aim of reducing the size of the coarsely retrieved knowledge subgraph and capturing both local and global interactions between question and sub-KSGs.
-We propose a KSG partition algorithm and a graph-augmented learning to rank model to match-then-rank them.
+In the information retrieval based {Knowledge Graph Question Answering (KGQA)}, this paper focuses on a subgraph ranking task with the aim of reducing the size of the coarsely retrieved knowledge subgraph and capturing both local and global interactions between question and sub-KSGs.
+We propose a {knowledge subgraphs (KSG)} partition algorithm and a graph-augmented learning to rank model to match-then-rank them.
 We further validate that reducing the size of knowledge subgraph is beneficial to the subsequent answer selection in an information retrieval based KGQA process.
-The experimental results on multiple datasets demonstrate the effectiveness of our model.
 In the future, we will further explore a more effective answer selection model over the small-scale knowledge subgraph selected by our learning to rank model.